le0pard/le0pard.github.io/_posts/nosql/2013-11-08-nosql-world.md

 Advantages:

- * RDBMS are too slow, have heavy layer of SQL cursors, they are scaled heavily;
+ * RDBMS are too slow, have heavy layer of SQL cursors;
  * RDBMS are not good enough in terms of index concurrency (concurrent processing of requests);
- * Solutions of RDBMS to store small amounts of data too much cost ;
+ * Solutions of RDBMS to store small amounts of data too much cost;
  * There are no need for SQL queries, indexes, triggers, stored procedures, temporary tables, forms, views, etc;
  * Key/value database is easily scalable and high-performance due to its lightness.